huridocs/uwazi-documentation/admin-docs/integrations-available.md

-# Integrations Available in Uwazi
+# INTEGRATIONS AVAILABLE IN UWAZI

 ## Tella